OpenLiberty/liberty-tools-eclipse/docs/getting-started/getting-started.md

 ![Dashboard context menu for Maven Project](images/openLibertyToolMenuDashboardView.png)

-If the dashboard is opened and there application projects that already properly configured to run on Liberty and use Liberty dev mode, those projects are automatically added to the dashboard when it opens.
+If the dashboard is opened and there are application projects that already properly configured to run on Liberty and use Liberty dev mode, those projects are automatically added to the dashboard when it opens.

 If you add new projects or make changes, and you need the dashboard to be refreshed, use the refresh icon in the dashboard toolbar.